 Lotus 1-2-3 spreadsheet for IBM PC DOS

 The introduction of Lotus 1-2-3 in November 1982 accelerated the acceptance of the IBM Personal Computer.
-It was written especially for IBM PC DOS and had improvements in speed and graphics compared to VisiCalc on the Apple II, this helped it grow in popularity.[34]
-Lotus 1-2-3 was the leading spreadsheet for several years.
+It was written especially for IBM PC DOS and had improvements in speed and graphics compared to VisiCalc on the Apple II, this helped it grow in popularity.
+The 1 in the name was for Spreadsheet.
+The 2 was for database.
+And the 3 for graphics.
+This resulted in Lotus 1-2-3 being the leading spreadsheet for several years.

 Microsoft Excel for Apple Macintosh and Windows

-Microsoft released the first version of Excel for the Apple Macintosh on September 30, 1985, and then ported[35] it to Windows, with the first version being numbered 2.05 (to synchronize with the Macintosh version 2.2) and released in November 1987.
+Microsoft released the first version of Excel for the Apple Macintosh on September 30, 1985, and then ported it to Windows, with the first version being numbered 2.05 (to synchronize with the Macintosh version 2.2) and released in November 1987.
 Microsoft’s Windows 3.x platforms of the early 1990s made it possible for their Excel spreadsheet application to take market share from Lotus.
 By the time Lotus responded with usable Windows products, Microsoft had begun to assemble their Office suite.
-By 1995, Excel was the market leader, edging out Lotus 1-2-3,[21] and in 2013, IBM discontinued Lotus 1-2-3 altogether.[36]
+By 1995, Excel was the market leader, edging out Lotus 1-2-3.
+Also, Lotus was purchased by IBM in June 1995. in 2013, IBM discontinued Lotus 1-2-3 altogether.

 Google Sheets, Online, Web-based spreadsheets